detjandra/detjandra.github.io/research.md

 This work was done in collaboration with my advisor Jenna Wiens.

-# Current Research

-I am currently studying label noise in the context of survival analysis.
-Past work studying label noise in survival analysis considers cases when the labeled time-to-event in the dataset does not match the ground truth time-to-event that occurred in reality in the context of a single labeler.
-Label noise in survival analysis with multiple labelers remains understudied but is still relevant in settings such as healthcare since there are often multiple automated labeling tools for labeling a specific condition, each with their own strengths and weaknesses.
+## 3. Survival Analysis with Multiple Noisy Labelers

+When multiple, different labeling tools are used, we find ourselves in the setting of multiple noisy labels.
+Previous work studying supervised learning with multiple noisy labels focuses on classification and proposes different strategies to aggregate labels.
+Here, we move beyond classification and study multiple noisy labels in the context of time-to-event prediction (i.e., survival analysis).
+As we show, survival analysis presents additional challenges when learning from multiple noisy labels since outcomes may be censored.
+We formalize the problem of multiple noisy labels in survival analysis and propose a novel approach.
+Our approach leverages a reference set with both noisy and ground truth labels to model the noisy time- to-event distribution and their associated errors and then uses these distributions to predict the ground truth time-to-event distribution.
+We found that our approach outperformed adaptations of approaches from the multiple noisy label literature in classification on both synthetic data and on sepsis prediction in the MIMIC-III dataset.

+This work was done in collaboration with my advisor Jenna Wiens.